What-if Analysis: Use Cases for Businesses & Implementation in Microsoft Power BI

 1. Select the “Modelling” tab and click “New Parameter.”

-2. Then, provide the range of values ‘What-if parameter’ can take, the increment, and the default value, as shown below:
+2. Then, provide the range of values the ‘What-if parameter’ can take, the increment, and the default value, as shown below:

-What-if parameter
+this image shows What-if parameter

 Now, we can change the value of the What-if parameter, which will change the daily demand data.
 Further, we can also place the What-if parameter inside a “Card” to confirm its value, as shown below: